 Mountain Rwenzori National Park

-Mountain Rwenzori National Park is a home to a diverse ecosystem, from large mammals to various trees and plants.
+Mountain Rwenzori National Park is home to a diverse ecosystem, from large mammals to various plants, primates, reptiles and inscets.
 The majesty of this mountain range makes the National Park a favorite adventure spot of traveling mountaineers.

 Hiking and Nature Walks